The shape of the Fjadrargljufur Canyon Iceland is as strange and tortuous as its name.

 - Clear paths take you along the edge of the canyon.

-- When the water is low you can also walk through the bed of the canyon, being cautious
+- When the water is low you can also walk through the bed of the canyon, but be very cautious

 - Amenities: toilets at the carpark

-- The Environmental agency may decide to close the Fjadrargljufur trail if the vegetation is suffering because of weather and tourism
+The Environmental agency may decide to close the Fjadrargljufur trail for several months at a time (it happened in 2019).
+It is because the vegetation is suffering due to the weather and increase in tourism.

 Accommodations near Fjadrargljufur

 - You can stay in Vik only 1h away (see the best rated accommodations in Vik) or choose something closer to Nature such as

 - The Hunkubakkar Guesthouse with its cute cottages - Check out photos and availabilities